tale-toul/gobuilder-s2i/README.md

 * Push the builder image to a container registry
 * Create an image stream inside an Openshift project referencing the builder image

-Each step has different alternative ways to be executed as will be explained in the following sections.
+Each one of these steps has different alternatives to be executed as will be explained in the following sections.

 ### Making the builder image
 To make the builder image, the Dockerfile must be processed.
 Two options will be shown here to do this: